 Culture & Diversity

 Wisconsin’s unique culture is a coveted part of our MBA experience.
 It’s collaboration over competition.
-Everybody cheers your success.
+Everybody cheers for your success.

 Students of Color

 Prepare to thrive in and lead innovative workplaces with the insight, agility, and resilience to jump ahead of the competition in today’s global marketplace.
-In Wisconsin’s inclusive environment you’ll join a close-knit, supportive community that shares mutual respect, bringing unique backgrounds and perspectives together to make an impact.
+In Wisconsin’s inclusive environment, you’ll join a close-knit, supportive community that shares mutual respect, bringing unique backgrounds and perspectives together to make an impact.

 The Wisconsin Full-Time MBA Program enrolls several Consortium fellows each year.
 Fellows pair their Wisconsin MBA education with the Consortium’s vast networking and mentoring opportunities.

-Diversity in Business Club
+Diversity in Business club

-This club develops leaders to guide diverse and inclusive environments.
+The Diversity in Business club develops leaders to guide diverse and inclusive environments.
 Activities shape graduate student business professionals to be well-rounded socially and culturally conscious leaders.

 Consortium for Graduate Study in Management